 Located in Peso da Régua, Douro Museum (Museu do Douro) is a great place to get to know a little better Douro Wine Region.
 Visit this museum and learn more about wine production, its transportation and more!

 Other Portuguese customs are traditional games that faded into oblivion.
-Traditional toys like the spinning top and the marble and games like “cabra cega” (similar to blind man’s buff game) and “malha” (similar to quoits game) gave place to games consoles.
+Traditional toys like the spinning top and the marble and games like “cabra cega” (similar to blind man’s buff game) and “malha” (similar to quoits game) gave place to game consoles.